A semi-supervised framework for diverse multiple hypothesis testing scenarios: Data preparation

 We next consider spectrum files that were searched with variable modifications (\texttt{---auto-modifications T}).
 Here we need to make a slight adjustment to account for some dependency within the data.
 Specifically, using variable modifications creates several `copies' of the peptides in the target-decoy database that are distinguished only by slight alterations to the mass of some of the amino acids.
 As an example, \texttt{PEPTIDE} may generate the following `copies': \texttt{PE[16]PTIDE}, \texttt{PEPTIDE[16]} and \texttt{PE[16]PTIDE[16]}, where \texttt{[16]} indicates an increase of 16 Daltons to the amino acid on the left.
-Consequently, each of these peptides are usually correlated in the data --- i.e. if one of these peptides is scored high, than usually they all are.
+Consequently, the scores of all these peptides are usually correlated: if one of these is scored high, than often they all are.
 Hence in order to satisfy Assumption~\ref{assumption:tdc_aug_general}, we follow the protocol outlined in~\cite{freestone2024analysis}.
 That is, we identify all the copies as being the same peptide, `\texttt{PEPTIDE}', with each of the variable modifications ignored.
 Then we proceed with the same steps as the above paragraph, by determining the maximum score associated with \texttt{PEPTIDE} and recording it as $Z_i$ (or $\tilde{Z}_i$ if it is a decoy).
-We define the labels, winning scores and side information in the same way to obtain our triplets $(L, W, \mathbf{x}_i)$.
+We define the labels, winning scores and side information in the same way to obtain our triplets $(L, W, \mathbf{x})$.

-Due to runtime considerations, we used 13 of the smallest narrow search files to assess Adaptive Knockoff's power as described in Section~\ref{sec:pride} of the manuscript, and only one one of the 10 target-decoy databases.
-To fairly compare with Adaptive Knockoff, we used the same target-decoy databases for RESET ensemble.
-All 20 spectrum files and all 10 target-decoy databases for each spectrum file were used in the comparison of RESET ensemble and FDP-SD while controlling the FDP.
+Due to runtime considerations, we used 13 of the spectrum files to assess Adaptive Knockoff's power as described in Section~\ref{sec:pride} of the manuscript (each resulting in $< 33K$ PSMs), and only one of the 10 target-decoy databases.
+To fairly compare with Adaptive Knockoffs, we used the same target-decoy databases for RESET ensemble.
+All 20 spectrum files and all 10 target-decoy databases for each spectrum file were used in comparing RESET Ensemble's FDX control with FDP-SD's.